Part-time employment

 Work & training

-Thanks to questions on full-time and part-time work since the very beginning of Labour Force Survey in 1983, we have information available on the evolution of part-time work for more than 40 years.
-Therefore, we observe that the percentage of part-time employees has been gradually evolving from 8.3% in 1983 to more than 25% for the first time in 2009.
+The percentage of employees working part-time has gradually evolved from 8.3% in 1983, to exceed 25% for the first time in 2009.
 In the following years, the figure fluctuated between 25% and 27%.
-Since 2020, a slight decrease seems to appear.
+Since 2020, however, there seems to be a slight decline.

 In the ’80s, part-time work was very exceptional for men: less than 2% of male employees worked part-time, compared to 21% (in 1983) to 28% (in 1989) of women.
 In absolute numbers, it was then 36,000 men versus 197,000 women in 1983.

-In the following years, the number of female part-time employees continued to rise, what is strongly related to the sharp increase in female labour market participation in the same period.
-Since the beginning of the years 2000, this increase slows down significantly.
-We gradually observe a smoothing of the curve of female part-time employees, which slightly decreases from year to year from 2013 onwards.
-In absolute figures, we still note an increase, again thanks to the still rising female labour market participation in the last ten years.
-In 2023, 846,000 female employees worked part-time, which is more than four times the number at the beginning of the measurement in 1983.
+In the following years, the share of part-time work among women continued to rise, what is strongly related to the increase in female labour market participation in the same period.
+From the early 2000s, this increase slows down significantly and we gradually see a levelling off of the curve of the share of women working part-time, which slightly decreases from year to year from 2013 onwards.
+However, in absolute figures, we still note an increase, again thanks to the continuing rise of female labour market participation over the past decade.
+In 2024, 857,000 female employees had a part-time job, which is more than four times the number recorded at the beginning of the measurement in 1983.

 For men, we observe a different evolution.
-At the end of the ‘90s, the percentage of male part-time employees remains very low with 2% to 4%.
-Only since the years 2000, the figure started to rise from year to year, reaching 12.1% in 2023.
-Also in absolute figures, the number of male part-time employees increases.
-It evolved from 36,000 in the ‘80s to 263,000 in 2023.
+Until the end of the ’90s, the percentage of male part-time employees remained very low, with 2% to 4%.
+Only since the 2000s does the figure start to rise from year to year, reaching 12.8% in 2024.
+In absolute figures, the number of male employees working part-time also increases.
+It went from 36,000 in the ’80s to 283,000 in 2024.

 Part-time